openresearchcalendar/openresearchcalendar.github.io/README.md

 This tool was designed to facilitate communication and sharing of global open research events.
 It was built to help event organisers attract other interested parties to their events, and help individuals find events which they would like to join.

-It exists as a community managed tool, where anyone is free to submit an event, and we rely on the community to report suspicious events to administrators for removal.
+It exists as a community managed tool, where anyone is free to submit an event, and we rely on the community to report suspicious events for removal.

-The tool incorporates freely available resources to receive event information, publish it to a Google calendar and Tweet about it to followers of [@openresearchcal](https://twitter.com/OpenResearchCal).
+The tool incorporates freely available resources to receive event information, publish it to a Google calendar and post about it on Social Media (LinkedIn, BlueSky and Mastodon).

 <p><img style="display: block; margin-left: auto; margin-right: auto;" src="./Documents/Images/Schematic.png" alt="" width="800" /></p>